BaharaJr/api-docs/docs/users/user.md

 # HRHIS Modules

-Services provided in HRHIS are groped into different apps for easier organization of data and maintenance of the system.
+Services provided in HRHIS are groped into different modules/apps for easier organization of data and maintenance of the system.
 Currently HRHIS has 10 apps as listed below;

 * Health worker data